pablosaa/WyoSondes/README.md

 ## SIMPLE PLOTTING EXAMPLE
 To help visualize the downloaded Radiosonde data, a simple GNU Octave/Matlab script helps to navigate along the profiles.
 This script is more useful when a large number of profiles are present, for less than 5 or single profiles it isn't worth it.

+The visualization script has been tested and used under GNU/Octave v4.4.0 and Matlab R2016a.

 ### For MAT binary files
 Run the script from workspace as follow:
 ```